imoetoo/Decentralized-Exchange-Platform/README.md

 6. Run `hardhat run --network localhost scripts/seedOrderBook.js` or the shortcut `npm run seedOrder`.
    - It reads deployed contract addresses of DEX and token contracts from `iginition/deployment/chain-31337/deployed_addresses.json`.
-   - We use account 15–19 from Hardhat as test accounts (traders) to place orders.
+   - We use account 15–19 from Hardhat to simulate traders that place orders.
 For each account, we allocate substantial amount of tokens of each type so that they have sufficient balances to place orders.
 This is termed "minting" tokens to the traders.
    - Each trader approves the DEX contract to spend their tokens on their behalf.
    - We create 12 trading pairs (6 base pairs + 6 reverse pairs) with realistic prices and amounts.
       - Base pairs: WETH/USDC, WBTC/USDT, EIGEN/USDC, PEPE/USDT, DAI/USDC, USDC/USDT